Plea-Justice/plea-justice.github.io/index.md

 ---

 # The Plea Justice Project
-The Plea Justice Project provides an interactive simulation of the plea bargaining processes, offering an alternative to existing paradigms in plea decision-making research such as vignettes and high-stakes deceptions.
+The Plea Justice Project provides an interactive simulation of legal procedures (it was originally designed to simulate the plea bargaining process specifcally), offering an alternative to existing paradigms in legal decision-making research (e.g., vignettes/narratives, high-stakes deception studies; Redlich et al., 2017; Wilford et al., 2019).

-Participants are presented with one of two animated scenarios in which they are represented by a customizable avatar.
-From there, the story can be developed with characters representing a prosecutor or the participant's defense attorney.
+Participants are presented with animated scenarios in which they are represented by a customizable avatar.
+These scenarios incorporate animated clips, dynamic actors (i.e., law enforcment officer, judge, attorneys) and a variety of backgrounds to increase the participant's immersion in the study.

-The plea simulation integrates with the Qualtrics survey platform and features a graphical configuration tool for researchers.
+This simulation can be integrated with the Qualtrics survey platform and features a graphical configuration tool for researchers.
 <details>
 <summary><a href="https://demo.pleajustice.org">Click here for a demo</a> of the plea simulation.</summary>
 The link will bring you to the <i>Researcher's Preview</i> page on which you may select one of the two existing scenarios (<i>Hit and Run</i> or <i>Shoplifting</i>), variables such as the participant's first name, and other configuration options.
 The right-hand side of the page provides a sample of the different experimental conditions a participant could be assigned to and the variables manipulated: guilt status, sentencing duration (if found guilty), and the probability of conviction.
+This demo (and its experimental parameters) represents one of the first published studies using the simulation (Wilford, Sutherland et al., 2021).

-It is recommended to turn on the Avatar Customization feature located on the same Preview Simulation page for the full immersive experience.
+It is recommended to turn on the "Avatar Customization" feature located on the same Preview Simulation page for the full immersive experience.
 </details>

 ***